When it’s time to get a new computer, users are faced with a common choice between a laptop vs desktop computer.

 So, when choosing a computer for performance, it’s the internal specifications that matter more so than whether it’s a laptop or desktop.

-Pricing is another area where the gap has narrowed between laptop and desktops.
-Both have super cheap versions (that typically won’t last very long in both cases) and more expensive and higher-performance models.
+Pricing is another area where the gap has narrowed between laptops and desktops.
+When you’re looking to buy, both have super affordable versions (that typically won’t last very long in both cases) and more expensive and higher-performance models.